alovajs/alovajs.github.io/docs/03-get-started/03-response-cache.md

 > If you need to set the caching mode globally, see [Global setting cache mode] at the bottom of this section (#Global setting cache mode)

-### What should I do if the data changes in recovery mode?
+### What should I do if the data changes in restore mode?

-When the `Method` instance in recovery mode is set, it may be due to the change of the interface data or the logic change of the front-end processing response data.
+When the `Method` instance in restore mode is set, it may be due to the change of the interface data or the logic change of the front-end processing response data.
 At this time, it is necessary to let the user re-cache the changed data after publishing the application.
 At this time, you can use `tag` The attribute sets the cache tag.
 Each piece of persistent data contains a `tag` identifier.
 When the `tag` changes, the original persistent data will become invalid, and new data will be obtained again, and the new `tag` will be used for identification .

 ```javascript
 const todoListGetter = alovaInstance.Get('/todo/list', {